 This piece is an excerpt from the longer work, ‘Maud’.
 The poem was published in Maud and Other Poems in 1855.
-Within ‘Maud,’ a larger story is told of the speaker’s father’s suicide, the speaker’s relationship with his neighbour’s daughter, Maud, and the series of disturbing events that follow.
+Within ‘Maud,’ a larger story is told of the speaker’s father’s suicide, the speaker’s relationship with his neighbor’s daughter, Maud, and the series of disturbing events that follow.

-In this section of the poem the speaker waits outside Maud’s hall, within her garden, for her to emerge from a dance.
-He expresses his joy through the landscape and Tennyson uses metaphors, similes and personification to convey the speaker’s passion and emotional state.
+In this section of the poem, the speaker waits outside Maud’s hall, within her garden, for her to emerge from a dance.
+He expresses his joy through the landscape and Tennyson uses metaphors, similes, and personification to convey the speaker’s passion and emotional state.

 Explore from Maud (Part I)

 From Maud (Part I) by Alfred, Lord Tennyson is an eleven stanza excerpt from the longer poem, ‘Maud’.
 This section of the poem is eleven stanzas long and begins with the well-known line, ‘Come into the garden, Maud”.
 Each stanza is six lines long and is known as a sestet.
 They vaguely follow a rhyme scheme of ABABAB, changing end sounds as the lines progress.